 Stiefvater Law, LLC limits the number of clients to ensure that each speeding ticket case we accept gets the attention it requires.
 We believe that the defense of speeding tickets requires attention and care to the specific facts and circumstances.
 By limiting the number of clients whose cases we take, we have achieved results that lead to referrals from both former clients as well as other law firms.
-Talk to a Warren (Township) Speeding Ticket Lawyer today.
+Talk to a Warren (Township) Speeding Ticket Attorney today.

 Results Driven Warren (Township) Speeding Ticket Attorneys

-The Speeding Ticket Defense Lawyers at Stiefvater Law will fight your case and avoid costly points on your license.
+The Speeding Ticket Defense Attorneys at Stiefvater Law will fight your case.
+You can avoid points and keep your driving record clean.
 Call now for a free consultation.

 Speeding Ticket Points in Warren (Township), Ohio

-Most often, the largest concern of our speeding ticket clients is avoiding points on their license or driving record.
-The points you receive on your license vary depending on your specific circumstances.
+Clients call us to avoid points on their driving record.
+Points are added to your record depending on the specific circumstances of the offense.
 For example, if you get a speeding ticket and are convicted for speeding:

-30 MPH or more over the posted speed limit, a conviction will result in 4 points on your driving record.
+Over 10 MPH when the posted speed limit is 55 MPH or more, a conviction will result in 2 points on your driving record.

-Speeding Ticket Penalties Warren (Township)
+Warren (Township) Speeding Ticket Penalties

-For example, a speeding ticket under the Ohio Revised Code is typically a minor misdemeanor.
-This means that a conviction results in a fine and (often) points on your driving record.
-Under many local codes, the penalties for the same offense are considered as a much higher degree misdemeanor.
-These speeding tickets written as higher degree misdemeanors actually expose the you to higher fines and even a potential jail sentence!
+Under the Ohio Revised Code, a typical speeding ticket is a minor misdemeanor.
+A conviction of a minor misdemeanor can result in a fine and points on your driving record.
+There is no possibility for jail.
+Under many local codes, the penalties for the same offense are elevated to a higher degree misdemeanor.
+These speeding tickets can result in higher fines and even a jail sentence or probation!

 Beware of Increased Speeding Ticket Penalties